 Now, you might be questioning why an event that happened when you were 5 for example which was in no way connected to driving can make you feel so terrible in adulthood.
 You may have even tried to rationalise how this jump could have taken place and there lies part of the problem.
 Logic and reason are a conscious act of the mind whereas this jump takes place subconsciously and no amount of thinking can figure it out.

-Emotions build-up
+Emotions build-up (feeling out of control)

 The subconscious mind is that part of your mind which knows everything about you, it is always listening and always aware.
 It sees, hears, and feels everything that has happened to you ever since the day you were born, things that you no longer remember.
 It’s human nature to focus on the negatives as it has helped us to evolve and stay safe.
 These events big and small add up, you may not even be aware of something that has impacted you but your subconscious mind remembers.
 Each time you experience something negative it adds to the pressure building up.